 • Remembering what happened at the last basketball game you attended

 • Remembering the last meal you ate

 • Remembering the first time you met your husband

 • Remembering someone’s name

 Implicit memory (procedural memory): It is the memory of performance of particular types of action, (motor skills).
-This memory stores information about how to perform certain procedures; such as, talking, walking and riding a bicycle.
+This memory stores information about how to perform certain procedures; such as talking, walking, and riding a bicycle.
 Implicit memory is considered as unconscious or non-declarative memory.
-This type of memory is encoded and stored by striatum and other parts of the basal ganglia.
+This type of memory is encoded and stored by the striatum and other parts of the basal ganglia.